FairwindsOps/insights-docs/docs/features/jira-custom-fields.md

 ## Accessing Custom Fields Management

-1. Navigate to your organization's `Settings` page
+1. Navigate to your organization's `Settings > Ticketing` page
-2. Click on `Jira Custom Fields` in the sidebar
+2. Click on `Jira Custom Fields` tab
-3. Select a Jira project to view available fields

 ## Creating Custom Field Mappings

 ### Step 1: Browse Available Fields

+1. Select a Jira project to view available fields
-1. Click `Create from Jira Field` button
+2. Click `Create from Jira Field` button
-2. Select your target Jira project from the dropdown
+3. Select your target Jira project from the dropdown
-3. Browse the list of available Jira fields
+4. Browse the list of available Jira fields
-4. Click on a field to create a custom mapping
+5. Click on a field to create a custom mapping

 ### Step 2: Configure Field Mapping